wsinned/oci-shared-images/README.md

 - Bluefin - rely on OCI layer sharing for distrobox and devcontainer

 > [!IMPORTANT]
+>
+> What I am providing in this repo is a sample implementation of some ideas.
+>
-> What I am presenting in this repo is a sample implementation of some ideas.
-You should not think of this repo as code that you can clone and use as is.
+> You should not think of this repo as code that you can clone and use as is.
 Your requirements are going to be different than mine.
 Be prepared to heavily modify or even rewrite what is here.
 >
 > The files herein are simply a sample implementation of the ideas presented below.